HCPSS/tasc/README.md

 # Code to fetch and assemble.
 projects:
   -
     # How are we going to use to fetch the code?
-Options are git and zip.
+    # Options are git, zip, and local.
     provider: git

     # For git, we want the http URI of the git repo.